-All around Hallstatt the traffic is guided to the outskirts of the town.
+All around Hallstatt the traffic takes a mandatory detour to the outskirts of the town.
 You can enter to the most interesting parts, nor to the pedestrian streets with your car.
-Only locals with special permits are allowed to do so.
+Only locals with special permits can do so.
 But luckily all around Hallstatt you will find a lot of parkings.
 It is marked how many free places you can have access to all around, so just choose the most convenient one based on your walking plan.
 You need to pay for your parking no matter what, there are no free options, nor free places.

 What to see around once visiting Hallstatt